w3f/w3f-education/docs/Rust/section3/ownership.md

 ## What's happening here?

 We define two variables here: `x` and `y`.
 Both are fixed size, and known at compile time.
-The difference between the two is that `y` is owned by the scope of the `main` function, while `x` is owned by another, inner scope.
+The difference between the two is that `y` is owned by the scope of the `main` function, while `x` is owned by another inner scope.
 The code illustrates that `x` is dropped after the inner scope ends, while `y` can still be used until the end of the `main` function's scope.